SFPC/detroit/onboarding.md

 - How to best utilize the office hours
 - What to exepct from the office hours
 - Showcase description and expectations
+    - Brief spoken presentations from each student.
+This is your opportunity to share your reflections of your experience with SFPC with each other and your community.
+Neta will be sharing the link to invite your friends.

 ## Introuction to Pis: 15 minutes
 (Lead by Melanie Hoff)